 Cause Action A device other than an OHP (such as a fax machine) is connected to the FXS port and has gone off hook.
 Refer to your OHP product documentation for installation and configuration instructions.
-Verify the the Overhead Paging settings on the WebUI.
+Verify the WebUI configuration.
+See "Verified Overhead Paging Devices" on page 23.